 TVA didn’t set out to bring libraries to the people.
 But in the course of bringing them electric power, it found that the one happened to follow the other.

 After TVA’s inception in 1933, it sent armies of workers into remote areas to build a power system.
 Most rural counties in the region had no public library, and some were extreme in their isolation.
-Counties with populations in the thousands had no railroad service, no newspaper, no radio station.
-It wouldn’t be much of an exaggeration to say they had no media at all, except for the local grapevine.
+Counties with populations in the thousands had no railroad service, no newspaper, and no radio station.
+It wouldn’t be much of an exaggeration to say they had no media at all except for the local grapevine.